Old Man Stauf built a house, and filled it with his toys

 , and Clandestiny

-(its last game before shutting down) through mail-order, and even then, it only sold twenty-seven copies in the US and 176 total copies worldwide.
+(its last game before its initial closure) through mail-order; it only sold twenty-seven copies in the US and 176 total copies worldwide.

 More than fifteen years after the original game's release, Trilobyte Games

-rose from the grave and ported both The Seventh Guest
+rose from the grave and ported Seventh Guest

-In March 2013, Trilobyte co-founder Charlie McHenry announced that a new sequel is in development
+In March 2013, Trilobyte co-founder Charlie McHenry announced a new sequel

 The Seventh Guest and its sequels provides examples of: